Illinois Marijuana Compliance

 Illinois was the 20th state to develop a medical marijuana program and legalized medical marijuana for medicinal use in 2013.
 Illinois residents that meet certain requirements may obtain medical marijuana cards.

-Illinois decriminalized marijuana when House Bill 3085 was approved, removing all criminal penalties for the possession of any amount of marijuana.
-Criminal records were expunged for those with similar offenses.
+Illinois has decriminalized the possession of marijuana.
+If House Bill 3085 is approved, all criminal penalties for the possession of any amount of marijuana in Illinois can be removed.
+Criminal records could be expunged for those with similar offenses.

 Recreational Marijuana: Legal